Top 10 Best Sites

-I understand that a lot of people don’t care about using proper grammar and punctuation.
-Shorthand is especially used a lot in online dating, but there’s a time and place for it.
+I understand that a lot of people don’t care about using proper grammar and punctuation, but it’s important for online dating.
+There is a time and place to be casual, and a dating profile isn’t it.

 When you’re reading someone’s profile, try to imagine his delivery as if he was saying it in person.
 Oftentimes, you can decipher his tone, and that’ll give you insights into how he lives his life.

-However, it’s a bit troubling if someone abbreviates words like he’s still in high school (i.e. idk, thx, or tbh).
+It’s a bit troubling if a grown man abbreviates words like he’s still in high school (i.e. idk, thx, or tbh).
 Unless you are a teenager, constantly abbreviating words is not an appropriate way to positively resonate with someone if you are looking for a more serious relationship.
 It’s more effective to write succinctly but clearly, using plain English and a conversational tone that reflects your character.

 As a professional matchmaker, I will ask clients to write about themselves in their intake profile before I take them on as well as after I set them up on dates.
 It’s nice to know how people view themselves.